1948 Arab–Israeli War: Southern front – Negev

 The Egyptian force, the largest among the Arab armies, invaded from the south.

 On 15 May 1948, the Egyptians attacked two settlements: Nirim, using artillery, armoured cars carrying cannons, and Bren carriers; and Kfar Darom using artillery, tanks and aircraft.
 The Egyptians' attacks met fierce resistance from the few and lightly armed defenders of both settlements, and failed.
 On 19 May the Egyptians attacked Yad Mordechai, where an inferior force of 100 Israelis armed with nothing more than rifles, a medium machinegun and a PIAT anti-tank weapon, held up a column of 2,500 Egyptians, well-supported by armour, artillery and air units, for five days.
 The Egyptians took heavy losses, while the losses sustained by the defenders were comparatively light.

 One of the Egyptian force's two main columns made its way northwards along the shoreline, through what is today the Gaza Strip and the other column advanced eastwards toward Beersheba.
 To secure their flanks, the Egyptians attacked and laid siege to a number of kibbutzim in the Negev, among those Kfar Darom, Nirim, Yad Mordechai, and Negba.
 The Israeli defenders held out fiercely for days against vastly superior forces, and managed to buy valuable time for the IDF's Givati Brigade to prepare to stop the Egyptian drive on Tel Aviv.

 On 28 May the Egyptians renewed their northern advance, and stopped at a destroyed bridge north to Isdud.
 The Givati Brigade reported this advance but no fighters were sent to confront the Egyptians.
 Had the Egyptians wished to continue their advance northward, towards Tel Aviv, there would have been no Israeli force to block them.

 From 29 May to 3 June, Israeli forces stopped the Egyptian drive north in Operation Pleshet.
 In the first combat mission performed by Israel's fledgling air force, four Avia S-199s attacked an Egyptian armoured column of 500 vehicles on its way to Isdud.
 The Israeli planes dropped 70 kilogram bombs and strafed the column, although their machine guns jammed quickly.
 Two of the planes crashed, killing a pilot.
 The attack caused the Egyptians to scatter, and they had lost the initiative by the time they had regrouped.
 Following the air attack, Israeli forces constantly bombarded Egyptian forces in Isdud with Napoleonchik cannons, and IDF patrols engaged in small-scale harassment of Egyptian lines.
 Following another air attack, the Givati Brigade launched a counterattack.
 Although the counterattack was repulsed, the Egyptian offensive was halted as Egypt changed its strategy from offensive to defensive, and the initiative shifted to Israel.

-On 6 June, in the Battle of Nitzanim, Egyptian forces attacked the kibbutz of Nitzanim, located between Majdal (now Ashkelon) and Isdud, and the Israeli defenders surrendered after resisting for five days.
+On 6 June, in the Battle of Nitzanim, Egyptian forces attacked the kibbutz of Nitzanim, located between Majdal and Isdud, and the Israeli defenders surrendered after resisting for five days.